 Generally, an ethnographic study involves a researcher observing behaviour either in person or via cameras pre-installed in participant homes, work places, etc. Think of the show Gogglebox where viewers observe the reaction to other people watching TV – that’s ethnography.

 In the traditional approach, logistics alone make this method pricey and time consuming and with technological developments happening at pace (we are on the 7th version of iPhone already!); the move of ethnographic studies to the digital environment was a natural step forward.

 The main difference between traditional and digital ethnographic studies is the toolkit a researcher uses.
 In the traditional version, a researcher would use cameras, notepads, etc. whereas in digital ethnography, they use social media, smartphones, online blogs, etc.

-Here are a few examples of ethnographic research in action:
+Here are six common examples of how ethnographic research is collected:

 1. Social Media Analytics

 Social media is used by 2.3 billion people and any one Internet user has on average 5.54 social media accounts.
 On Twitter alone, there are 500 million tweets sent each day and the network has 310 million active users each month.
 This demonstrates the volume of consumer feedback available to researchers.
 Social media posts are unprompted – there is no direction from a researcher on content.
 Posts are shared organically on topics which are important to the consumer at that moment in time.
 This makes social analytics a great example of digital ethnography.

 What better way to understand a consumer’s natural behaviour than to see what they see.
 Eye tracking has several applications in market research from understanding shopper behaviour, to measuring marketing effectiveness, to exploring how consumers interact with digital content.
 All that is required is for participants to wear glasses which track their eyes movements as they shop, browse the Internet, etc.